 A common characteristic of just about all Lake Tahoe beaches is limited parking.
 It can be a total hassle on busy summer weekends, so try to arrive early if you want to park within reasonable walking distance of your chosen beach.

 Public Land Agencies at Lake Tahoe

-Lake Tahoe beaches, parks, campgrounds, trails, and other lands open to the public are primarily administered by these agencies.
+These agencies primarily administer lake Tahoe beaches, parks, campgrounds, trails, and other lands open to the public.
 Since Nevada and California share the Lake Tahoe Basin, there are agencies from both states and the federal government:

 - U.S. Forest Service Lake Tahoe Basin Management Unit (LTBMU)